-As part of its vital work as a grantmaker and advocate for women and girls, Chicago Foundation for Women hosts five affinity groups of diverse local women leaders: the African American, Asian American, Latina, Lesbian and Young Women's Leadership Councils.
+As part of its vital work as grantmaker and leading advocate for women's economic security, safety and health, Chicago Foundation for Women is committed to fostering a network of diverse philanthropists and leaders within the Foundation and the community through its Giving Councils.

 According to the Women's Funding Network, Chicago Foundation for Women is the first women's fund in the United States to develop affinity groups of diverse women to lead community outreach efforts, setting a national precedent.

 The its Giving Councils, the Foundation aim to:

 - Exercise the power of giving individually and collectively and create an understanding of philanthropy within different cultures

 - Establish unique funds to provide additional support to the communities represented by the Councils (proceeds generated though fundraising efforts by the Councils go toward these special funds).